xkronusx/timeSince/index.md

-Days since Augustus has gone to the store for cigs
+Time it took Augustus has gone to the store for cigs

 <html>
 <head>